 Constructing New Power Plants

 Building a nuclear power plant can be discouraging for stakeholders.
 Conventional reactor designs are considered multi-billion dollar infrastructure projects.
-High capital costs, licensing and regulation approvals, coupled with long lead times and construction delays, have also detered public interest.
+High capital costs, licensing and regulation approvals, coupled with long lead times and construction delays, have also deterred public interest.

 DOE is rebuilding its nuclear workforce by supporting the construction of two new reactors at Plant Vogtle in Waynesboro, Georgia.
 The units are the first new reactors to begin construction in the United States in more than 30 years.
 The expansion project will support up to 9,000 workers at peak construction and create 800 permanent jobs at the facility when the new units begin operation in 2021 and 2022.

 DOE is also supporting the development of smaller reactor designs, such as microreactors and small modular reactors, that will offer even more flexibility in size and power capacity to the customer.
 These factory-built systems are expected to dramatically reduce construction timelines and will make nuclear more affordable to build and operate.

 High Operating Costs